Policies & Procedures

 International transfer coursework will be accepted for admission purposes to the university under the following conditions:

-• The college or university offers degree programs comparable to programs offered by UIUC.
+• The college or university offers degree programs comparable to programs offered by University of Illinois Urbana-Champaign.

 • The college or university is sufficiently accredited or recognized by the home-country ministry of education or equivalent governmental authority.